tdlong/yeast_resource/README.md

 ## process reads
 I have to process all the sexual reads.
-The first job is to take the raw reads and add sample names to the file names in preparation for processing This required a barcode mapping file "barcodes.txt" located in Illdata/sexual/
+The first job is to take the raw reads and add sample names to the file names in preparation for processing This required a barcode mapping file "barcode.mappings.txt" located in Illdata/sexual/

 ```bash
 module load enthought_python/7.3.2